thakurspirelab-iisc/Text-Normalization/README.md

 * mT5
 * IndicBART

-Additional details are provided within the folder.
+Additional details and usage instructions are available within the folder.

 ### Indic_BERT_with_Hints